fitana/.github/profile/README.md

 ### Comprehensive control over the privacy of your data
 > WIP

-### Tailored insights to improve your training based on the data you and the community decide to share
+### Tailored insights to improve your training based on the data that you and other users decide to share
 > WIP

 ### Unlimited access to your own data for you, or third parties of your choice, via first-class APIs